Grip It! On That Other Level: Reception

 Grip It!
 On That Other Level has received mostly favorable reviews.
 In 1990, The Source gave it a four out of five rating, and when comparing it to the group's remix album The Geto Boys, they favored Grip It!, stating that some of the changes on the remix album "aren't for the better".
-However, in his review for AllMusic, Andy Kellman gave the album three out of five stars and called the remix version an "improvement".
+However, in his review for AllMusic, Andy Kellman called the remix version an "improvement".

 In 1998, The Source magazine included Grip It!
 On That Other Level on their 100 Best Albums list, and in 2002, they gave it the perfect five out of five mic rating.
 In the 2004 edition of The Rolling Stone Album Guide, Christian Hoard stated that with Grip It!, the Geto Boys "filled a void that the mainstream didn't know they had yet; shock-rap."
 He also listed "Mind of a Lunatic" and "Trigga Happy Nigga" as "galling tracks".